-Each laboratory is comprised of a Pre-Lab quiz, a Pre-Lab Notebook grade, a Post-Lab exercise, and an Attendance/Participation score.
-Each lab as a whole is weighted equally to your final grade.
-Within each lab exercise, assignments are weighted according to the published point values in Canvas.
+Each laboratory exercise is comprised of a Pre-Lab quiz, a Pre-Lab Notebook assignment, a Post-Lab exercise, and various other assignments specific to that lab.
+Each laboratory exercise is weighted equally.
+Within each grading category, assignments are weighted according to the published point value on Canvas.
 If there is any confusion about this, please contact the course coordinator.
-Detailed information regarding each of these grading items is provided in Canvas.
+Detailed information regarding each of these graded items is provided in Canvas.

 Assignment weights are as follows: